 WHO SHOULD ATTEND?

-Technical, production or NPD professionals who would like an introduction to
+- Technical, production or NPD professionals who would like an introduction to sensory analysis.

 VENUE: SOFHT Training Centre, The Granary, Middleton House Farm, Tamworth Road, Middleton Staffs, B78 2BD.
 Lunch, refreshments and a certificate of attendance are included in the price.

 RESERVATIONS AND DIRECTIONS: An acknowledgement of booking will be sent together with directions to the venue on receipt of the registration form.
 A receipted VAT invoice will be issued for all monies received.